On King’s holiday, daughter calls for bold action over words | Times Leader

 President Joe Biden was scheduled Monday to address an MLK breakfast hosted in Washington by the Rev. Al Sharpton’s National Action Network.
 Sharpton got his start as a civil rights organizer in his teens as youth director of an anti-poverty project of King’s Southern Christian Leadership Conference.

-“This is a time for choosing,” Biden said, repeating themes from a speech he delivered at the the senior pastor at Ebenezer who recently as Georgia’s first Black U.S. senator.
+“This is a time for choosing,” Biden said, repeating themes from a speech he delivered Sunday at Ebenezer at the invitation of Sen. Raphael Warnock, the senior pastor at Ebenezer who recently won re-election to a full term as Georgia’s first Black U.S. senator.

 “Will we choose democracy over autocracy, or community over chaos?
 Love over hate?”
 Biden asked Monday.
 “These are the questions of our time that I ran for president to try to help answer. … Dr. King’s life and legacy — in my view — shows the way forward.”